dilame/instagram-private-api/README.md

 Reason for username in arguments is that you need to have same device for same user every time when you access instagram API.
 This is done through correlated md5 username hash.

+Also `Device` class is responsible for the `device_id` property, which is often sent with other data.
+It is responsible for generating a correlated `android-id`.

 ```
 var device = new Client.Device('username');